top of page

 Maura McGinnity

-Before this role, Maura served as a development executive at Stanford University for nearly 18 years, most recently as the Senior Director of Development for the Vice Provost and Dean of Research.
+Maura McGinnity is Vice President for Principal Gifts and Strategic Initiatives at Lucile Packard Foundation for Children's Health.
+Prior to this role, Maura was Senior Assistant Dean of Development and External Relations for the College of Computing Data Science and Society at UC Berkeley.
+A prominent member of the Bay Area philanthropic community, Maura served as a development executive at Stanford University for nearly 18 years, most recently as the Senior Director of Development for the Vice Provost and Dean of Research.
 In this role, she created and led engagement and fundraising efforts for the interdisciplinary life sciences and human-centered AI.
 Maura has a long track record of building strategic partnerships among philanthropists, faculty, institutional leaders, and colleagues for the benefit of human well-being.

 Maura’s background in collaborative major/principal fundraising, organizational strategy, business development, marketing, and communications have helped her lead team efforts to secure multiple transformative gifts for Stanford’s cross-disciplinary initiatives in the life sciences.
 This includes significant investments in the Sapp Center for Science Teaching and Learning, Wu Tsai Neurosciences Institute, Sarafan ChEM-H, Stanford Bio-X, the Wu Tsai Human Performance Alliance, the Knight Initiative for Brain Resilience and the Stanford Institute for Human-centered Artificial Intelligence.